turingschool/front-end-curriculum/lessons/html-basics.md

 <p>Hello.<br/>It's me.</p>
 ```

-##### Lists
+#### Lists

 There are three [kinds of lists](https://www.w3.org/TR/html4/struct/lists.html) in HTML: Unordered Lists, Ordered Lists, and Definition Lists.
-You'll probably see `<ol>`, ordered list, and `<ol>`, ordered list, most often, but it's important to know what a definition looks, `<dl>` like in the event you need one or encounter one in the wild.
+You'll probably see ordered lists and unordered lists most often, but it's important to know what a definition list looks like in the event you need one or encounter one in the wild.

 Lists are made up of 2 sets of tags, the wrapping tag that specifies the list type, and the nested tag(s) of list items, `<li>`.
 Let's take a look at how to write the three list types: